Admission Requirements (General)

 Applicants may enter the SlideRoom application directly at: https://njitdesign.slideroom.com/

-External transfer students coming from either a two-year or four-year institution must also apply through the NJIT Office of Admissions.
+External transfer students coming from either a two-year or four-year institution must apply through the NJIT Office of Admissions.
 A portfolio of creative work (see below) is required as well as official transcript(s).
-Portfolios may be submitted either through SlideRoom or on physical media (CD, DVD, or USB flash drive) mailed directly to the Office of Admissions.
+Portfolios must be submitted independently through SlideRoom without the Common Application.

 Admission Requirements (Internal Transfer)

 Students from other programs in NJIT but not in the School of Art + Design shall be ineligible for transfer to any of the A+D programs until two semesters have been completed and grades are available.
 In general, there is a minimum grade point average of 2.6 earned at NJIT to transfer into any of the programs in the School of Art + Design.
 With permission from the Advisor to the School of Art + Design, internal candidates may take courses in the School of Art + Design for which prerequisites have been satisfied and if space is available.
 (Note: In general, Foundation Year courses do not have prerequisites but will be subject to space limitations.
 Registration priority is given to majors in the School of Art + Design and to Information Technology students who are required to take these courses to complete concentration requirements.)
 Internal transfer candidates, like external transfer applicants, must submit a portfolio as part of the admissions process.
+Internal transfers may submit portfolios on physical media (CD, DVD, or USB flash drive) which are to be given directly to the Advisor of the School of Art + Design.
+Physically submitted portfolios are not returned.
 Work created to fulfill academic requirements for Art + Design courses taken while at NJIT may be used to complete the portfolio requirement in part, or in its entirety, depending on the quality and quantity of work produced.
 The overall portfolio requirement for internal candidates is identical to the requirement for external candidates.
 Portfolios, grade point average, grades in A+D courses, and overall performance at NJIT as well as capacity of the program to which a candidate applies are all considered when making decisions about admission into the School of Art + Design.
 Students interested in transferring are urged to see the Advisor to the School of Art + Design, Ms. Sasha Corchado (email@example.com) as soon as they decide they are interested in pursuing this option.
 Portfolios (on CD, DVD, or USB flash drive) and internal transfer applications are processed wholly within the School of Art + Design and must be submitted to Ms. Corchado prior to the stated deadline for the academic year.